 - Heat olive oil in a large pot over medium heat.

-- Add the sausage, cooking until browned.
-Remove and set aside.
+- Add the sausage and cook until browned.
+Then remove and set aside.

-- In the same pot, add onion and garlic, sautéing until fragrant.
+- In the same pot, add onion and garlic and sauté until you can smell them.

-- Stir in cabbage, cover the pot, and let it steam for 8-10 minutes until softened.
+- Mix in cabbage, cover the pot, and let steam for 8–10 minutes until it wilts.

-- Return the sausage to the pot, season with salt, pepper, and herbs, and mix well.
+- Put the sausage back in, season with salt, pepper and herbs, then stir well.

 5.3 Cooking Time